-- How to get a good deal
+How to get there

 Kanaya is famous for its green tea.
 It was the season for newly harvested tea, so there was a free Kayana tea service in front of the station.
 Kanaya tea has a sweet and refreshing taste.
-The combination of the tea and the hospitality from the girls helped relieve me of my fatigue.

 This area is a reproduction of Kanaya’s station and platform around the mid 1970s.

 After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already time to board.
 I got on the ”SL Kawane 1” train at 11：52.
 The train interior looked so retro and nostalgic, that I felt like I was back in the early Showa period!
-While eating my Ekiben, the train whistled to depart and the station staff waved at us as they sent us off.
+While eating my ekiben, the train whistled to depart and the station staff waved at us as they sent us off.
 Here we go…

 After a short while, the train staff came to welcome the passengers.
-The type of SL (C56, No.44) I rode today used to run in Hokkaido, but was transferred to Thailand during the Pacific War.
+This type of SL (C56, No.44) I rode today used to run in Hokkaido, but was transferred to Thailand during the Pacific War.
 Most of them were damaged during the war, but this SL was miraculously saved and returned to Japan.

 One of the train’s staff members entertained us by playing the harmonica.